-Additional actions being developed pertaining to the federal for-hire component of the recreational sector include Amendment 28, Amendment 39, and Amendment 42.
-Amendment 28 evaluates the red snapper sector allocation and proposes to increase the recreational sector's allocation.
+Additional actions being developed pertaining to the federal for-hire component of the recreational sector include Amendment 39 and Amendment 42.
 Amendment 39 considers establishing regional management for the recreational harvest of red snapper.
 This action could remove the separation of the recreational components and manage all federal for-hire vessels under the regional management measures.
 Amendment 42 considers management alternatives for the headboats participating in the SRHS for several reef fish species.
-A complete history of management for the Reef Fish Fishery Management Plan is available on the Council's website6 and a history of red snapper management through 2006 is presented in Hood et al. (2007).
+A complete history of management for the Reef Fish Fishery Management Plan is available on the Council's website7 and a history of red snapper management through 2006 is presented in Hood et al. (2007).